meilisearch/documentation/reference/api/distinct_attribute.md

 Update the [distinct attribute](/learn/configuration/settings.md#distinct-attribute) field of an index.
 The index [`uid`](/learn/core_concepts/indexes.md#index-uid) is required.

-If your dataset contains nested structures, you can use dot notation to set a nested field as a distinct attribute.
+If an attribute contains an object, you can use dot notation to set one or more of its keys as a value for this setting: `"product.skuid"`.

 #### Body